Amrit Sanskar: Ceremony

-The person being initiated must chant "Waheguru ji ka Khalsa, Waheguru ji ki fateh" (essentially meaning "Almighty Lord, the pure; Almighty Lord, the victorious").
+The person being initiated must chant "Waheguru ji ka Khalsa, Waheguru ji ki Fateh" (essentially meaning "Almighty Lord, the pure; Almighty Lord, the victorious").
 The salutation is repeated and the holy water is sprinkled on their eyes and hair, five times.
 The remainder of the nectar is shared by all receiving the initiation, all drinking from the same bowl.
+Sometimes portions of the Akal Ustat and 33 Savaiye compositions of Guru Gobind Singh found within the Dasam Granth is used during the ceremony.

 After this, all those taking part in the ceremony recite the Mool Mantra and they are inducted into the Khalsa.